ghimire-aayush/ghimire-aayush/README.md

 - 👋 Hi, I’m @ghimire-aayush
 - 👀 I’m interested in utilising what I've learned and making some small projects with it
-- 🌱 I’m currently learning some data science libraries such as numphy and pandas usig python
+- 🌱 I’m currently learning some data science libraries such as numphy and pandas using python
 - 📫 How to reach me: via email: ghimireaayush011@gmail.com